conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 If this value is `true`, instead of emitting strings of changelog, it emits objects containing the details the block.

 *NOTE:* The downstream must be in object mode if this is `true`.
+*NOTE:* This is only supported when using streaming mode.

 ##### ignoreReverted